Pawtel/PawtelDocs/README.md

 3. Create & Read functionality for parent and hotel staff
 4. Create Delete and Update functionalities
 5. Daily bookings and total balance on staff dashboard
 6. Further styling of application to enhance look

 ## Screenshots of Github Projects Board

 The screenshots of our github projects board can be found in the github_project_screenshots folder located in this repo.
-You can also view the Github Project Board live and in its final state using the following link: https://github.com/orgs/Pawtel/projects/1/views/1
+You can also view the Github Project Board live and in its final state using the following [link](https://github.com/orgs/Pawtel/projects/1/views/1)

 This is the look of the initial board upon creating cards and listing tasks to complete the action cards.
 ![Initial Github Project](./images/github_board_screenshots/Initial%20Stage%20of%20Planning%20Board.png)